Term vs. whole: Free life insurance quotes in minutes

 • You might need term life insurance if you’re looking for an affordable way to financially protect your family if you die.
 If your main concern is your loved ones struggling to pay expenses related to housing, childcare, or education without you around, term life insurance can fulfill that need.

-• You might need whole life insurance if you have a high net worth and you’re already maximizing other investment accounts.
-Or, if you need lifelong coverage for dependents, whole life may suit your needs.
+• You might need whole life insurance if you have a high net worth and you’re already maximizing other investment accounts, or you’re trying to minimize your estate taxes after you die.
+Whole life insurance is also good for people who need lifelong coverage for dependents, like an adult child with disabilities or an aging parent.

-The best way to find the right type of policy for you is to work with an independent broker.
+Forty-one percent of Americans say they don’t have enough life insurance coverage.
+[3] The best way to get the coverage you need and find the right type of policy for you is to work with an independent broker.
 At Policygenius, our experts are licensed in all 50 states and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.

 Ready to shop for life insurance?